 We enjoy participating in all the local quizzes that take place during the school year such as the Library Quiz, Credit Union Quiz, Scór na bPáistí, etc.

 Green School Program: The school has been awarded three Green School Flags for Energy Conservation, Waste and Litter Management and Water Conservation.
 These flags are awarded for outstanding achievement in improving the environmental quality of our school and environment.

 Active School Program: The school has been awarded an Active School Flag.
 This program ensures the pupils are actively engaged in lots of physical activity throughout the year to combat obesity and to help keep our pupils fit and healthy.

 Every year we participate in the Cork Primary School Sports in C.I.T.
 Boys and Girls in both sprints and relays with great success.
-Some pupils prefer the West Muskerry Cross Country which is held in the Town Park in Macroom every October.
+Some pupils prefer the West Muskerry Cross Country which is held in the athletic grounds in Umera every October.

 Every year our pupils in Second Class receive the Sacrament of First Holy Communion during the month of May.
 Our 5th and 6th Class pupils receive the Sacrament of Confirmation every second year from the Bishop of Cloyne.

 Two School Tours are undertaken every year, one by the Junior side of the school upto 2nd Class and the other from 3rd to 6th Class.